For the entire schedule and to register to attend, visit www.taaguelph.com/summit

 Geoffrey Keyworth, Manager of Transportation Planning, Region of Waterloo

-Bio: Manager of Transportation Planning in the Region of Waterloo
+Description: An exploration of Barriers to Transportation in the Region of Waterloo and Beyond.

 Peter Miasek, Transport Action Ontario